 2013 Best Luxury SUV

 The standard version of this luxury SUV seats seven, which includes a roomy middle-row bench for three people and a cramped (typical for this type of vehicle) rear bench for two.
 The heated front seats offer various adjustments for comfort and lumbar support.
-When all rows are used, the SUV offers 16 cubic feet of cargo space; however, 93.8 cubic feet is available when both rear seats are down.
+When all rows are used, it offers 16 cubic feet of cargo space; however, 93.8 cubic feet is available when both rear seats are down.
 While still rugged, the exterior features an angled yet subdued front end with a more prominent grill and LED lights covering both the front and back of the vehicle.
-Overall, the 2013 GL-Class is a high-end vehicle that offers a luxurious ride and an overall rating of 8.1.
+Overall, it is a high-end vehicle that offers a luxurious ride and an overall rating of 8.1.

 See the full list of vehicles.